OGCJN/On-the-limit-distribution-of-multiscale-test-statistics-for-nonparametric-curve-estimation/README.md

-# On the Limit Distribution of Multiscale Test Statistics for Nonparametric Curve Estimation
+# On the limit distribution of multiscale test statistics for nonparametric curve estimation

 ## Abstract
 We prove continuity of the limit distribution function of certain multiscale test statistics which are used in nonparametric curve estimation.